Restrict Use of PS4 Features

 New User Creation and Guest Login

-You can use this setting to disallow guest logins and prevent sub account holders from creating new users.
+You can use this setting to disallow guest logins and prevent sub account users from creating new users.

 This will restrict others from logging in when parental controls have not been set for them.
 The default setting is [Allow].